 Is it time to upgrade your UC?
 For many growing companies, an upgrade is past-due, but there are many common questions teams might ask before and during the process.
-In a recent webinar, we tackled these questions and provided a series of best practices for teams on the path to upgrading their environments.
-Jacob Borgeson and Mark Dumas are the hosts—Mark services as product manager of the CMS group at CISCO and Jacob is a director of product and marketing at Vyopta—and together they provide a framework for delivering results.
+In a this webinar from Vyopta and Cisco we tackled these questions and provided a series of best practices for teams on the path to upgrading their environments.

 There are many reasons why organizations look to improve their UC footprint.
 Some see collaboration tools as a strategic differentiator, always tweaking and making sure environments are cutting edge.
 Many more organizations choose to upgrade to tools that simplify user experience, drive growth, achieve scale, support global teams, and reduce overhead cost.
 In general, there are three primary drivers of change for organizations:

 - Simplicity.
 In many cases, tools are way too complex.
 Organizations have a myriad of tools—apps, clients, options.
 Some work well together and some don’t.
 Users are intimidated and adoption suffers.

 - Workflow.
 Put simply, team members can’t do what they need to do with what they’ve got.
 The tools don’t line up with the workflow and as a result, the top goals of the organization aren’t met.